You probably have a lot of questions about college. If you don’t find the answers you need on these pages, just call

 Q. Is your school accredited?

-A. Yes, we are accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award associate degrees and diplomas.
+A. Yes, we are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) to award associate degrees and diplomas.

 Q. When will I be in class?